JamesWheadon/blogue-server/README.md

 ### Wins

 -   Achieved a minimum viable product.
 The following functionalities are available to the client: make GET requests to retrieve all posts, make post and patch requests to create posts, and react or comment on other peoples' posts
--   Implemented full CRUD functionalities on server side ( fully functional GET ,POST, PATCH, DELETE methods)
+-   Implemented full CRUD functionalities on server side (fully functional GET ,POST, PATCH, DELETE methods)
--   Added additional feautures: A Sort posts function which sends back posts in ascending, descending or by ascending order of comments + reactions;
+-   Added additional feautures: A sort posts function which sends back posts in ascending, descending or by ascending order of comments + reactions;
-    A search posts function which returns posts where the subject or journal input includes the search query string.
+-   A search posts function which returns posts where the subject or journal input includes the search query string.
 -   Tested all functions and API Endpoints

 ### Challenges

 -   Difficulties with testing on complicated functions
 -   Connecting server and client side
 -   Coming across numerous bugs and errors while setting up server

 ## Bugs

 -   No known bugs.
 The following bugs were encountered during the process and fixed: delete method would delete posts even if postID given did not have a match in the data

 ## Future Features